shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

    - Admin will be able to login himself.
 Then admin will register attandance masters.
    - Admin can also view the daily duty reports.
 If any emergency occcurs, then admin can arrange emergency meet.
    - Admin has authority to accept or reject officers as well as attendance master leave.
-   - Admin wii be able to create different types of shifts(day,night,overtime).
+   - Admin wii be able to create different types of shifts(day,night,overtime)..

  - Attendance Masters :